maniospas/Blombly/docs/basics/structs.md

         → get _bb12 point zbias main.bbvm line 20
 ```

-Blocks declared within new have access to a variable called `this` that holds the struct.
+Blocks declared within new have access to a variable called `this` that holds a representation of the struct.

 Here is an example:

 ```java